 - to assess research on its own merits rather than on the basis of the journal in which the research is published

-NUI Galway has issued its Statement on the Responsible Use of Research Metrics and NUI Galway.
-This Statement confirms that NUI Galway is committed to the further development and implementation of responsible, fair and transparent research assessment processes and the adoption of the principles of responsible metrics.
+The University of Galway has issued its Statement on the Responsible Use of Research Metrics and University of Galway.
+This Statement confirms that the University of Galway is committed to the further development and implementation of responsible, fair and transparent research assessment processes and the adoption of the principles of responsible metrics.

 The University Management Team (UMT) will oversee the work of progressing these commitments; and putting in place an implementation plan and a process for monitoring and reporting on progress in embedding the principles of responsible metrics.
 This will be undertaken through a consultative process.